mperez13/ROS-Tutorials/gazebo_notes/roslaunch.md

 #### Viewing in Gazebo - `roslaunch` w/ the Model Database

-- Advantage of model database method is you can inlcude MYROBOT to your world files, w/out using ROS package path
+- Advantage of model database method is you can include MYROBOT to your world files, w/out using ROS package path
 - w/in `MYROBOT_description/launch` folder, edit [MYROBOT.world][5]:
 - should now be able to launch custom world file: